chryz-hub/opensource-4-everyone/README.md

 ### 4. Create Pull Request

-After the commit, then click the pull request tab and make new pull request
+After the commit, then click the Pull Request tab and make new Pull Request
 <img align="center" src="https://github.com/chryz-hub/opensource-4-everyone/blob/master/chryz-hub-resources/chryz-hub-tut-pics/pr-tut-pics/pr-1-4.jpg" />

 ### 5. Comparing Changes

 This is all about the comparism between your own forked version and the real repository to check if there was a change and if the change is mergeable.
 You can see the word `comparing across forks` and a transitional line with an arrow in the middle.
-You must set this well to avoid issue, now we are sending from mine to the main/real repository using the direction of the arrow, then you can make your pull request.
-If it is not mergeable, you can still make the pull request and resolve it `resolve conflicts`, GitHub would point out the issue which makes it easier for you to resolve.
+You must set this well to avoid issue, now we are sending from mine to the main/real repository using the direction of the arrow, then you can make your Pull request.
+If it is not mergeable, you can still make the Pull Request and resolve it `resolve conflicts`, GitHub would point out the issue which makes it easier for you to resolve.
 <img align="center" src="https://github.com/chryz-hub/opensource-4-everyone/blob/master/chryz-hub-resources/chryz-hub-tut-pics/pr-tut-pics/pr-2-5.jpg" />

 ### 6. Create Pull Request Message

 Just same process as a commit message.
-Some community have a pull request template which makes it easier to fill in important and apprioprate details concerning a pull request, which is shown on the image.
+Some community have a pull Request template which makes it easier to fill in important and apprioprate details concerning a Pull Request, which is shown on the image.
 I didn't add any description because I didn't really make a change, my change here was omly a space but yours would be way far than this.
-So fill it up with neccessary details concerning the pull request and do not forget be precise.
-You can see a check button there, this means that the pull request be edited by the contributors of the community you making a Pull Request to.
+So fill it up with neccessary details concerning the Pull Request and do not forget be precise.
+You can see a check button there, this means that the Pull Request be edited by the contributors of the community you making a Pull Request to.
 I really advise you to always check this, although it's automatically checked by github defaulty, so the choice is left to you.
-Then click the `create pull request` button.
+Then click the `create Pull Request` button.

 <img align="center" src="https://github.com/chryz-hub/opensource-4-everyone/blob/master/chryz-hub-resources/chryz-hub-tut-pics/pr-tut-pics/pr-3-6.jpg" />

 ### Congratulations🎉 You've made your first contribution

-After your pull request has been reviewed by the Team of the community and everything there is appropriate.
-Then, your pull request would be merged and this makes your pull request a contribution!
+After your Pull Request has been reviewed by the Team of the community and everything there is appropriate.
+Then, your Pull Request would be merged and this makes your Pull Request a contribution!

 ## Chryz-hub Resources